Why I Made This

 Then thinking models happened.
 Claude started showing its reasoning.
 You could watch it work through a problem step by step, weigh tradeoffs, change its mind halfway through a thought.
 It wasn't just giving you an answer anymore.
 It was showing you how it got there.

-That changed everything for me.
-The gap between what AI can do and what people can see AI doing is enormous.
-Most people interact with AI through a text box and they get back a confident paragraph.
-They have no idea what's happening underneath.
-But when you can watch the thinking process play out, when you can see one AI push back on another AI's reasoning, it stops being a magic trick and starts being a tool you can actually understand and trust.
+Something changes when you personify the AI thinking process.
+When you can see one AI push back on another AI's reasoning, it stops being a magic trick and starts being a tool you can actually understand and actually use.

 The Fishbowl is my attempt to make that visible.
-Not the raw chain-of-thought (that's for developers), but the effect of it: four distinct experts with different perspectives, reacting to each other in real time, building on and challenging each other's points.
+Not the raw chain-of-thought, but the effect of it: four distinct experts with different perspectives, reacting to each other in real time, building on and challenging each other's points.
 You're not reading a response.
 You're watching a conversation.

 The gap between what AI can do and what people can see AI doing is enormous.
 The Fishbowl is my attempt to close it.